AlmarHulsegge/GaCDproject/CodeBook.md

 <b> Codebook for Getting and Cleaning Data, week 4, course project</b>

 This code book describes the the experiment, data, the variables and transformations or work that I performed to clean up the data.

-<b>The experiment leading to the "Human Activity Recognition Using Smartphones Dataset"
+<b>The experiment leading to the "Human Activity Recognition Using Smartphones Dataset"</b>

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.